ente-io/ente/infra/workers/README.md

 ## Deploying

-* Switch to a worker directory, e.g. `cd health-check`.
+* Switch to a worker directory, e.g. `cd github-discord-notifier`.

 * Install dependencies (if needed) with `yarn`